keptn-sandbox/litmus-service/README.md

 * Run tests: `go test -race -v ./...`
 * Build the docker image: `docker build . -t keptnsandbox/litmus-service:dev` (Note: Ensure that you use the correct DockerHub account/organization)
 * Run the docker image locally: `docker run --rm -it -p 8080:8080 keptnsandbox/litmus-service:dev`
-* Push the docker image to DockerHub: `docker push keptnsandbox/litmus-service:dev` (Note: Ensure that you use the correct DockerHub account/organization)
+* Push the docker image to DockerHub: `docker push keptnsandbox/litmus-service:dev` (Note: Ensure that you use the correct DockerHub account/organization, e.g., your personal account like `docker push myaccount/litmus-service:dev`)
 * Deploy the service using `kubectl`: `kubectl apply -f deploy/`
 * Delete/undeploy the service using `kubectl`: `kubectl delete -f deploy/`
 * Watch the deployment using `kubectl`: `kubectl -n keptn get deployment litmus-service -o wide`